0xPolygonID/tutorials/mkdocs/docs/issuer-node/schema.md

 **5. Create the JSON Schema**

 Last but not least, we have to create the JSON Schema Document.
+We decide to name it `proof-of-dao-longevity.json`.
 This a document that contains the serialization rule and the instruction for the Issuer to build Verifiable Credentials based on a specific schema type and spot any error in the process.
 Although it might seem complex and verbose, there are just a few values that need to be updated to adapt to your purpose:

 - Add the `uris` to your specific `jsonLdContext` and `jsonSchema`